Judges to decide on bond hearings for R. Kelly indictments

 Federal judges will decide how to proceed with bond hearings in two separate federal indictments against R. Kelly.

 The 52-year-old singer was arrested Thursday night while walking his dog on a 13-count indictment that includes sex crimes and obstruction of justice.
-A New York federal indictment was also unsealed Friday that charges him with racketeering and sex-related crimes.
+A federal indictment was also unsealed in New York Friday that charges him with racketeering and sex-related crimes.

 Kelly remained in federal custody over the weekend following his arrest.
 His attorney denied the allegations Friday.

-A case status hearing scheduled for 1 p.m.
-Monday in Chicago will determine if a federal judge Tuesday will rule on Kelly's bail in both federal criminal cases.
+A status hearing scheduled for 1 p.m.
+Monday in Chicago will determine if a federal judge will rule Tuesday on Kelly's bail in both federal criminal cases.

 Federal prosecutors have requested Kelly stay in custody, saying he is a flight risk and dangerous.